-This section provides information that supplements the information about Colombia contained in Colombia's 2018 Annual Report.
-To the extent the information in this section is inconsistent with the information contained in the 2018 Annual Report, the information in this section replaces such information.
-Capitalized terms not defined in this section have the meanings ascribed to them in the 2018 Annual Report.
+This section provides information that supplements the information about Colombia contained in Colombia's 2018 Annual Report, as amended by Amendment No.1 thereto, filed on Form 18-K/A with the SEC on March 27, 2020, and as it may be further amended from time to time.
+To the extent the information in this section is inconsistent with the information contained in the 2018 Annual Report, as amended to date, the information in this section replaces such information.
+Capitalized terms not defined in this section have the meanings ascribed to them in the 2018 Annual Report, as amended to date.